Maulem/Choices-Game/README.md

-# Choices-Game
+#### Shutdown Master
-A game made by Henrique Mualem Marti, that the choices you do changes the future and the ending of the game!
+A program made by Henrique Mualem Marti, that helps to set a time to shut down your computer!